 The most obvious symptom of a fractured bone is pain, especially on movement.
 There is often swelling and bruising at the site of the fracture.
 The fractured bone may have an abnormal bent appearance and this may be obvious.
 It may be impossible to move a fractured part of the body, either as a direct result of the fracture or because of the pain it causes.

 Someone who has fractured a bone can appear pale and clammy and experience nausea or light-headedness.
 This is often due to pain.
 When large bones, such as the pelvis or thighbone (femur) are fractured, there will be internal bleeding from the bone and this can cause similar symptoms.

+Most fractures can be clearly diagnosed by X-ray, although some types, such as a fracture of the base of the thumb, or a stress fracture, do not show up reliably.
 After serious accidents, or where a person has circulation or breathing problems, or other serious injury that affects these essential processes, doctors treat these first.
 Fractures are then treated as follows:

 - Re-aligning the broken bone, if necessary.
 This may needs to be done with the use of an anaesthetic, painkillers or both of these and is known as reducing the fracture.

 - Immobilising the broken bone.
 Plaster casts, splints or slings may be used.
 Some fractures require surgery, and the use of metal screws, wires, pins or plates to hold the broken pieces of bone together.
 This is may be necessary where the broken ends of bone cannot easily be brought back together or kept close enough to allow them to knit together.